I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetpipeabortsynchronously.md

 A bug check occurs if the driver supplies an invalid object handle.

-## -remarks
+## Remarks

 Use the <b>WdfUsbTargetPipeAbortSynchronously</b> method to send a USB abort request synchronously.
 To send such requests asynchronously, use <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipeformatrequestforabort.md">WdfUsbTargetPipeFormatRequestForAbort</a>, followed by <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsend.md">WdfRequestSend</a>.

 A USB abort request causes the driver's I/O target to cancel all of the I/O requests that have been sent to a pipe.
-When a driver calls <b>WdfUsbTargetPipeAbortSynchronously</b>, the framework sends a <a href="https://msdn.microsoft.com/d23b9332-1e9d-4592-9674-3e5d8fc1d11e">URB_FUNCTION_ABORT_PIPE</a> request to the I/O target.
+When a driver calls <b>WdfUsbTargetPipeAbortSynchronously</b>, the framework sends a <a href="..\usb\ns-usb-_urb_header.md">URB_FUNCTION_ABORT_PIPE</a> request to the I/O target.
 For more information about canceling operations on a USB pipe (also called "aborting a pipe"), see the USB specification.

 The <b>WdfUsbTargetPipeAbortSynchronously</b> method does not return until the request has completed, unless the driver supplies a time-out value in the <i>RequestOptions</i> parameter's <a href="..\wdfrequest\ns-wdfrequest-_wdf_request_send_options.md">WDF_REQUEST_SEND_OPTIONS</a> structure, or unless an error is detected.